-While some parents are quick to write off video game, social media, and/or internet abuse as a behavior typical of many of today’s teens, it is important to make sure that screen time for teens is limited and under control.
+While some parents are quick to write off video games, social media, and/or internet abuse as behavior typical of many of today’s teens, it is important to make sure that screen time for teens is limited and under control.
 Excessive video game and internet abuse or use can lead to some rather alarming physical and mental health risks.

 Physical Health Risks

 While many parents worry about the impact that excessive screen time for teens has on mental health, some don’t realize that it can cause a variety of physical health problems as well.
 For example, excessive video game use and/or video game addiction has been shown to increase blood pressure and heart rate.
 This can wreak havoc the body’s autonomic nervous system, resulting in stress-related chemical release.
 Other potential health risks associated with chronic, internet or video game addiction, overuse, and abuse are: